Automotive Technology

 Syllabus • Locations and Class Schedule

-This course is a lecture course designed to give students knowledge of basic heating and air conditioning systems.
-The student will gain knowledge of theory and operation as well as proper maintenance and service procedures.
-A major emphasis will be on safety and correct use of air conditioning tools.
+This course is designed to provide knowledge of basic heating and air conditioning systems.
+The course will cover theory and operation as well as proper maintenance and service procedures.
+Emphasis will also be on safety and correct use of air conditioning tools.

 Syllabus • Locations and Class Schedule

-The suspension and steering systems course is a lecture course designed for students to increase their knowledge of various parts of chassis work, such as wheel alignment, wheel balancing and suspension system operation and repair.
+This course is designed to provide knowledge about various parts of chassis work, such as wheel alignment, wheel balancing, and suspension system operation and repair.

 Syllabus • Locations and Class Schedule